jstaursky/findscale/README.md

 ```
 ./findscale piano <Key>
 ```
-so for example, running `./findscale piano Ab` will result in, *Ab-major-scale*
+so for example, running `./findscale piano Ab` will result in,

 ![Ab-major-scale](./examples/Ab-major-scale.png)